Learn the secret for drying hydrangeas that will last for a long time. They will look great in wreaths, and vignettes all over your home.

-These flowers are all getting ready to be cut for drying.
-They start to get a washed out antique look.
+These flowers (above) are all getting ready to be cut for drying.
+They start to get a washed-out antique look.
 Some even feel dry to the touch.

-All you need to do is take off all the leaves, and place them in a bucket or vase with a little bit of water (one or two inches).
-After about a week or two the water will evaporate and the flowers will dry in place.
-Pretty cool, huh?
+The easiest way to dry hydrangea flowers is to cut some with a good bit of stem, strip off all the leaves and place them in a bucket or vase with only 2-3 inches of water.
+After about a week, the water will evaporate and the flowers will dry in place.
+Pretty simple, huh?

 While they seem fragile they actually last a long time.
-Drying hydrangeas is a great idea if you are growing them outside already.
-What not give it a try?
+Drying hydrangea flowers is a great idea if you are growing them outside already.
+Why not give it a try?

 - Fresh hydrangea flowers just cut from the shrub in late summer

 - Cut several hydrangea blooms with long stems directly from the shrub.

 - Set the stems in a bucket or vase with 3-4 inches of water.